 The Government Regulates Credit Repair Services

-Credit repair services have traditionally been known as scams, where companies promise to raise your score if you pay them, and then they do nothing to help and you are out your money.
+Credit repair services like The Credit People have traditionally been known as scams, where companies promise to raise your score if you pay them, and then they do nothing to help and you are out your money.
 And before the government stepped in, this was often the case.
 Now, with the passage of the Credit Repair Organizations Act, credit repair services must follow strict government guidelines in order to operate.
 Here are a few rules they must follow:

 - Fees: Credit repair services can charge you an initial fee to get started, but after that, they cannot ask for money until they have completed the work that you agreed upon.
 This doesn’t mean that you only pay if your score goes up; you pay when they complete the work they promised, as in correcting errors on your credit report or sending good faith letters to lenders.